ideos/gloe/docs/source/getting-started/transformers.md

 The return of each branch will compose a tuple following the respective order of branches.

-Of course, we can append a new transformer to the above graph, the only requirement is the incoming type of this new transformer must be `tuple[Out1, Out2, ..., OutN]`.
+Of course, we can append a new transformer to the above graph, the only requirement is for the incoming type of this new transformer to be `tuple[Out1, Out2, ..., OutN]`.

 ```python
 end: Transformer[tuple[Out1, Out2, ..., OutN], FinalOut]